-We believe that Mr. Aasmundstad's 22 years of experience as a director of Nodak Mutual Insurance Company, his experience as a full time farmer, his 36 years' experience as an independent businessman, and his experience as a past director of American Agricultural Insurance Company, Inc. qualify him to serve as an independent, non-executive director.
+We believe that Mr. Aasmundstad's 23 years of experience as a director of Nodak Mutual Insurance Company, his experience as a full time farmer, his 37 years' experience as a successful independent businessman, and his experience as a past director of American Agricultural Insurance Company, Inc. qualify him to serve as an independent, non-executive director.

 Cindy L. Launer.
 Ms. Launer has served on the Board of Directors of NI Holdings, Inc. since her appointment in November 2019.
-Ms. Launer serves on the Board of Directors of four insurance subsidiaries of NI Holdings, Inc.
+Ms. Launer serves on the Board of Directors of Nodak Insurance Company and American West Insurance Company.

-Ms. Launer was employed by American International Group from April 2007 to June 2018 where she served in various roles including FP&A, capital projects, financial communications, Chief of staff to the CEO, and finally Chief Operating Officer of the AIG commercial insurance business.
+Ms. Launer was employed by American International Group from April 2007 until her retirement in June 2018.
+At AIG, she served in various roles including financial planning and analysis, capital projects, financial communications, Chief of Staff to the CEO, and finally Chief Operating Officer of the AIG commercial insurance business.
 Prior to joining AIG, she held progressive audit, finance, investor relations, and chief of staff roles at MetLife and Deloitte & Touche LLP.